Sesame Seeds – Benefits, Uses, Medicinal Importance and Side Effects

 - Magnesium in sesame seeds plays an important role in preventing many other diseases such as high blood pressure, heart disease and many more.

-- Fiber in sesame seeds helps in curing constipation.
+- The fiber in sesame seeds helps in curing constipation.

 - The oil made from sesame seed contains an amino acid called trypsin which releases a hormone called serotonin.
 These hormones help to alleviate the problems of Mental Exhaustion, Stress etc.